simbo1905/cu-final-mssql/meetup.md

 If it fails (I got a network timeout first time) use `minishift delete` and retry.

+## Start Minishift

-Once it has successfully completed you can tart the environment with `minishift start` which will setup your terminal to interact with openshift and output you login details to the cluster:
+Start the environment with `minishift start` which will setup your terminal to interact with openshift and output you login details to the cluster:

 ```